Riverscapes/arcGNAT/Stream-Order.md

 ### Geoprocessing Environment

 * We recommended running this tool using 64-bit python geoprocessing.
-* Disable Z and M geometry in the input stream network feature class Shape field when encountering topology errors.
+* Disable Z and M geometry in the input stream network feature class Shape field if topology errors are encountered.

 ### Input Parameters